Karin Eckstein plays the 142tone bandoneon, the authentic instrument of the Argentinian Tango.

 She performs as bandoneon soloist in famous works such as Piazzolla’s “Aconcagua – concerto for bandoneon and orchestra” and “Misa a Buenos Aires – Misa Tango” by Martín Palmeri.

 She performed as the bandoneon soloist in Piazzolla’s “Maria de Buenos Aires” at several theatres such as the „Staatstheater Wiesbaden“ and the „Stadttheater Konstanz.
-She has also taken part in various TV-productions.
+She has also taken part in various Films and TV-productions.

 A further aspect of her musical work is focused on the possibilities of the bandoneon-sound in other genres.